 - 1. Enroll by 12/15 for returning members.
 Enroll no more than two weeks after joining a club for new members. - 2.
 Your leader must attend 6 of the 9 leaders meetings for club to be eligible. - 3.
-Declare project horse(s) by May leaders meeting for the current program year. - 4.
-Bring an Educational Poster for your stall - 5.
-Exhibit project horse/pony in at least two county 4-H shows in King, Pierce or Snohomish counties, one of which must be in King County.
+Turn in a Horse Certificate by April 1st. - 4.
+Turn in an Educational Poster to be judged by the deadline. - 5.
+Exhibit project horse/pony in at least one county 4-H shows in King, Pierce or Snohomish counties.
 Proof of entry in other than King County must be a signed record by the show secretary and provided to club leader. - 6.
-Compete in two showmanship classes (each on different a date) prior to King County Fair. - 7.
+Compete in two showmanship classes (each on a different date) prior to King County Fair. - 7.
 Submit fair entries to the Fair/Event Horse Superintendent by the entry deadline. - 8.
-Review and sign a King County 4-H Code of Conduct form and comply with the King County 4-H dress code within the Enrollment Packet Step #2. - 9.
+Review and sign the Enumclaw Expo Center Fair Code of Conduct and comply with the King County 4-H dress code within the Enrollment Packet Step #2. - 9.
 Comply with all other King County 4-H program requirements.

 Club Leaders will verify that members who register for the King County Fair/qualifying event have met these requirements.
-Club leaders may choose to require the following at the club level: Record Books, Public Presentations, Equine Judging
+Club leaders may choose to require the following at the club level: Record Books, Public Presentations and Equine Judging.